Evolutionary-Intelligence/CoordinateDescent/README.md

   * "Another modification that might be worth considering would be to draw random numbers at each stage to determine the sequence in which the elementary operators would be applied."
   * Hildreth, C., 1954.
 Point estimates of ordinates of concave functions.
 Journal of the American Statistical Association, 49(267), pp.598-619.
   * Freund, R.J., 1956.
 The introduction of risk into a programming model.
 Econometrica: Journal of the Econometric Society, pp.253-263.
 * d'Esopo, D.A., 1959.
 A convex programming procedure.
-Naval Research Logistics Quarterly, 6(1), pp.33-42.
+Naval Research Logistics Quarterly, 6(1), pp.33-42. [ Stanford Research Institue ]
   * "Coordinate minimization transformation"